hybridgroup/gophercon-2023/sensor/arduino/README.md

 The green LED should light up.
 When you press the button, the blue LED should turn on, and the green LED should turn off.
 When you release the button, the blue LED should turn off, and the green LED should turn on again.

 ### step4.go - Blue LED, Button, Green LED, Buzzer, Touch

+In this step we will add 2 new devices.
+The first one is a capacitive touch sensor.
+It essentially acts like a button, but you only need to touch it to activate it.
+The second is a small piezoelectric buzzer.
+When current is sent to the buzzer, it makes a noise.

 ![Arduino](./images/step4.png)